Jakobimatrix/efficient_cpp/README.md

 - [Tools](/tools/tools.md)

 ## NFAQ
-**Q:** Did you watch all the linked video footage and read all the linked artikles?
+**Q:** Did you watch all the linked video footage and read all the linked articles?
 **A:** Yes, sometimes at x1.75 speed though.

 **Q:** Do you remember all that stuff?